JamieVaughn/attendance/README.md

 ### `pnpm run build`

-Builds the app for production to the `dist` folder.<br>
+Builds the app for production to the `docs` folder.<br>

 ## Deployment

-Duplicate the `dist` content into the `docs` directory to deploy to github pages
+automatic deploy to github pages when pushed

-Also remove leading slash from all `/assets` paths